 Neil's first concert was queen. so was mine.
 But since he's a rock star he's gotta one up me and saw News of the World.
 Of course I saw Jazz.

 Oh yeah, it all comes back like bad dream during a NOD, the land of NOD.
 I took a Kellogg's' cornflakes box and I pasted a picture of Neil and Jennifer from some magazine called Index.
 Neil was wearing a PITT shirt and since I went there it felt right- I would stuff the boxes with newspapers and seal them with tape.
 They were talismans.
 I sent it to some Royal Trux address in LA.
 I never heard nothing.
 I didn't care (once you make art, y'can't expect to control it).
 I was living in a second world housing project with a hot chick on the North edge of Marietta.
 I was writing for Flipside at the time.
 Drag City wanted a cover for the interview I was gonna do.
 Al said that if anyone asks for a cover, they don't get it.
-So I call Jennifer, we make some small talk about one of their ex members running off with my first wife, it was cool.
+So I call Jennifer, we make some small talk.
 I don't care.
 I mentioned my cereal box.
 She had literally just got it that day; she said it was on the mantle.
 I heard her cup the phone and say to Neil "this is the guy that sent the cereal box."

 I asked her a lot of questions and my girlfriend stomped around the apartment cos I was talking to my favorite singer who happened be a Calvin Klein model.
 The tape didn't come out.
 Early signs of the witchy vibe.

 Why must I record my phone calls are you planning a bootleg lp?
 Dash Snow.
 Michael Rockefeller.
 Sean Flynn.